 The texture comes from how the hair is cut, point-cutting, slide-cutting, texturizing shears, each doing something different to the strand.
-The thirty styles below all use one or more of those techniques.
-What separates a good textured cut from a bad one is whether the technique matches the hair density and the length.
+The thirty-two styles below all use one or more of those techniques.
+What separates a good textured cut from a bad one is whether the technique matches your hair density and length.

 Best Textured Haircuts for Men